What is Number Sense?

 Make it part of your daily practice to explore a Number of the Day.

-We used our customizable Teal Chevron – Letters and Numbers Bunting and our time saving 0-1100 Number And Word Flashcards – Circles to create this cool display.
+We used our customizable Teal Chevron – Letters and Numbers Pennant banner and our time saving 0-1,100 Number And Word Flashcards Circles to create this cool display.
 With a display this fancy, your students will remember to do Number of the Day even if you don’t!

-For the perfect mathematics warm-up activity, we have created a Number of the Day Worksheet for two, three and four-digit numbers that will help your students to unpack numbers and improve their number sense.
+For the perfect mathematics warm-up activity, we have created a Number of the Day Worksheet for two-digit, three-digit, and four-digit numbers that will help your students to unpack numbers and improve their number sense.
 Students are required to:

 - write the number in word form